 Diplacusis Explained

-Diplacusis comes from the Greek words “diplous” and “akousis”, meaning double hearing.
-It causes the sufferer to perceive a dissonance in the pitch or timing of a sound from one ear to the other.
+Diplacusis originates from the Greek words “diplous” and “akousis”, which translate to double hearing.
+This condition leads the individual to experience a dissonance in the pitch or timing of a sound between the ears, often associated with hearing impairment.
+Diplacusis is typically a symptom of sensorineural hearing loss, and there are various types of this condition.

-• Diplacusis binauralis is the most common type and occurs when a person hears the same sound differently in each ear.
-A related sub-set of this condition is diplacusis dysharmonica, which is when a sound is heard correctly in one ear, but at a different pitch in the other.
-These two types of diplacusis are also sometimes known as ‘interaural pitch difference’.
+The most prevalent type is diplacusis binauralis, where a person perceives the same sound differently in each ear.
+A specific variation of this condition, known as diplacusis dysharmonica, occurs when a sound is accurately heard in one ear but at a different pitch in the other.
+These two forms of diplacusis are sometimes referred to as ‘interaural pitch difference’.

 Noise-Induced Hearing loss